dstroud/dreamsequence/README.md

 - Clock: System clock setting.
 Internal is recommended, but MIDI will work assuming you are syncing to a delay/latency-compensated clock source.
 Link is not recommended since there is no latency compensation in Norn's system clock.
 Crow clock source is not supported at this time.

-- Out: System MIDI out parameter.
+- Out: System MIDI clock destination parameter.

 - Crow clock: Frequency of the clock pulse from Crow out port 3.
 Options include note-style divisions or Pulses Per Quarter Note (PPQN).
-Note that higher PPQN settings are likely to result in instability. _At launch, Dreamsequence sets the Norns system clock "crow out" parameter to 'off' since Dreamsequence generates its own clock pulses for Crow that only runs when the script's transport is playing._
+Note that higher PPQN settings are likely to result in instability. _At launch, Dreamsequence sets the Norns system clock "crow out" parameter to "off" since Dreamsequence generates its own clock pulses for Crow that only runs when the script's transport is playing._

 - Dedupe <: This enables and sets the threshold for detecting and de-duplicating repeat notes at each destination.
 This can be particularly helpful when merging sequences from different sources (say arp and harmonizer).
-Rather than trying to send the same note twice (resulting in truncated notes or phasing issues), this will let the initial note pass and filter out the second note if it arrives within the defined period of time.
+Rather than trying to send the same note twice (potentially resulting in truncated notes or phase cancellation issues), this will let the initial note pass and filter out the second note if it arrives within the specified period of time.

 - Chord preload: This setting enables the sequencer to fetch upcoming chord changes slightly early for processing the harmonizer inputs.
 This compensates for situations where the incoming note may arrive slightly before the chord change it's intended to harmonize with.
 This does not change when the Chord and Arp sequences fire, it's only for background processing.